mkaz/libro/readme.md

 #### Books Read in Year

-The default view shows your reading history with Review IDs for easy editing:
+The default view shows your reading history, grouped by genre:

 ```
 ❯ libro